 - Limiting your intake of food and drinks containing sugar

 - Rinsing your mouth after eating

-- Regular checkups with your dentist
+- Having regular check-ups with your dentist

-- If you’re a smoker, quitting or cutting down
+- If you’re a smoker, quitting or cutting down.

 HealthEngine can help you find and book an appointment with your regular dentist or another experienced professional at a practice near you.